Juan Soto: 2019 season: World Series champion

-In Game 1 of the World Series, Soto hit a home run off of Astros' ace Gerrit Cole to start the fourth inning and became the fourth youngest player in MLB history to ever hit a home run in a World Series.
-Game 3 of the World Series fell on October 25, Soto's 21st birthday, fulfilling an approximately 10 year old prediction made by Soto's father who had said that Soto would play in the World Series on his birthday.
+In Game 1 of the World Series, Soto hit a home run off Astros' ace Gerrit Cole to start the fourth inning and became the fourth youngest player in MLB history to ever hit a home run in a World Series.
+Game 3 of the World Series fell on October 25, Soto's 21st birthday, fulfilling an approximately 10-year-old prediction made by his father who had said that Soto would play in the World Series on his birthday.
 In Game 5 of the series, Soto hit another home run off Cole, providing the lone Nationals' run in a 7–1 loss which put the Nationals down 3 games to 2 in the best-of-seven series.
 In Game 6, Soto hit his third home run of the series off Justin Verlander, a go-ahead solo run home run, to help force a decisive Game 7.

-The Nationals would go on to win the World Series, their first in franchise history, and Soto batted .277/.373/.554 with 5 home runs and 14 RBIs in the postseason (.333/.438/.741 with 3 HR, 7 RBIs in the World Series).
-For the series, he led the Nationals in home runs, hits, walks and runs scored.
-Soto was later named the co-winner (with Stephen Strasburg) of the 2019 Babe Ruth Award.
-Soto was named to the All-MLB Second Team in the first edition of the annual award.
+The Nationals would go on to win the World Series, their first in franchise history.
+Soto batted .333/.438/.741 with 3 home runs and 7 RBIs in the World Series and led the Nationals in home runs, hits, walks, and runs scored.
+In the postseason overall, he batted .277/.373/.554 with 5 home runs and 14 RBIs and was named the co-winner (with Stephen Strasburg) of the 2019 Babe Ruth Award.
+He was also named to the All-MLB Second Team in the first edition of the annual award.